 The Program is home to:

-- the East Asian Humanities, a year-long introduction to the literature, art, religion and philosophy of China, Japan and Korea from antiquity to ca. 1400;
+- East Asian Humanities, a year-long introduction to the literature, art, religion and philosophy of China, Japan and Korea from antiquity to ca. 1400;

 The Program offers its students opportunities for international travel, research and project funding, and interdisciplinary discussion groups.